Inventory Management

 A third negative: inventory spreadsheets are prone to data loss.
 Whether your file is corrupted or your computer is damaged, it’s way too easy to lose all your information.
 A spilled cup of coffee is all it takes to wipe out your inventory history forever.

-Con: Can’t Handle Pictures, Attachments, Barcodes or QR Codes
+Con: Can’t Handle Photos, Attachments, Barcodes or QR Codes

 Finally, a fourth con: it’s way too hard to add pictures, attachments, QR codes and barcodes to an Excel template for inventory.
 While high-resolution images can offer clarity about your inventory, you can spend hours trying to neatly place images into a spreadsheet.
 And attachments like purchase orders, lease agreements or receipts?
 There’s no way they’ll fit.